ChrstphrHll/npc_gen/students/Jasjen Nlossae.md

 ### Description
 - Dragonborn Bard from Draconia
 - 2nd year Diplomacy student in Burk
-- frills, Brown eyes, and blue skin
+- 3 curled horns, Brown eyes, and blue skin
 - Is Solitary and Muddle-headed, and has Caring as their ideal

 ### Organizations